tsprograms/quickscript/spec.md

   * The `(` and `)` operators
   * The `[` and `]` operators
   * The `{` and `}` operators

 Note that the data within the two latter operator pairs is not parsed in the same manner as with most values (see the `[`/`]` spec and the `{`/`}` spec).

 ##### Prefix Operators
 There are only three prefix operators in QuickScript.
 The first one is the `!` operator.
 The `!` operator negates a value (i.e., it determines whether a value is truthy and returns the boolean inverse of that truth value).
-The `@` operator, on the other hand, performs various operations. **Note that no operator can begin with `@` other than `@` itself, as `@` is the operator operator (i.e., it operates on the operator after it).
+The `@` operator, on the other hand, performs various operations. **Note that no operator can begin with `@` other than `@` itself, as `@` is the operator operator (i.e., it operates on any infix operators after it).
 See the `@` spec.** The final prefix operator is the `-` operator, which negates a number.
 Therefore, only the following are required in a valid base implementation of QuickScript:
   * The `!` operator
-  * The `@` operator (which is special, as it can perform operations on operators)
+  * The `@` operator (which is special, as it can perform operations on infix operators)
   * The `-` operator

 ##### Infix Operators